fhirbase/fhirbase/README.md

 release is being updated after every commit to master branch, so it might be unstable.

+When you downloaded the Fhirbase binary, make it executable (Windows users don't need this):

+    $ chmod a+x /path/to/downloads/folder/fhirbase-os-arch

-When you downloaded Fhirbase binary, rename it from `fhirbase-os-arch` for to just `fhirbase` and put in some directory listed in you `$PATH` environment variable.
+Then rename it from `fhirbase-os-arch` to just `fhirbase` and put in some directory listed in you `$PATH` environment variable.
+To check that it was properly installed, type following command:

+    $ fhirbase help

+It should output Fhirbase command-line help.

 If you don't know what the `$PATH` variable is, it's ok, you can skip this step.
 But you'll have to type full path to the `fhirbase`